Morten Thorsby: Sampdoria

 On 11 January 2019, Thorsby signed a four-year pre-contract with Serie A side Sampdoria.
 The contract will run through the 2023 season.
 He joined the club on 1 July 2019.
 He made his debut on 4 November in the 1–0 away win against SPAL, in which he played the full match.
 After that game he slowly rose in the team's hierarchy, becoming a starter in midfield alongside Albin Ekdal.
 On 21 June 2020, he scored his first goal for Sampdoria scoring the 2–1 consolation goal in the away defeat to Inter Milan.

 The following year, he was confirmed as a starter alongside Ekdal, and he scored 3 goals in 35 total appearances.

 The day before the start of the 2021–22 season, Thorsby decided to change his jersey number from 18 to 2 to raise awareness about the Paris Agreement – the number 2 signifying the first aim of the agreement to hold "the increase in the global average temperature to well below 2 °C".

 Union Berlin

 On 19 July 2022, German club Union Berlin announced Thorsby's signing.

+Genoa

+On 1 August 2023, Union Berlin sent Thorsby on a season-long loan to Serie A side Genoa, with a conditional obligation to buy at the end of that period.